 With focus and time you can completely change your life and the direction it’s going.
 I still am amazed at how far I have come and what I was able to accomplish in only 6 years of focus and getting my priorities right.
 My journey will be different than yours.
 Yet that does not mean you can’t find some takeaways from me to apply to your life to improve it.
 We all can learn something from each other and apply it in some way to our situation to improve.

-What might seem like an impossible task, like retiring early is really not.
+What might seem like an impossible task, like retiring early is not.
 The stories we tell ourselves become true even if they are not.

 Every person should be striving to reach financial independence.
 This way you have the power to be truly independent and not dependent on a job you hate or even love.
 More people should be open to alternative living situations and lifestyles.
-People too often buy stuff to fill voids in their life and in return believe life is just too expensive to be able to invest and retire.
+People too often buy stuff to fill voids in their life and return believe life is just too expensive to be able to invest and retire.

 Living with less will teach you what happiness is.
 It will help you solve your issues and truly help you find out what you value and what you don’t.
 The secret to life is being happy with less!